-The Long Dark has something going here that on the surface seems pretty simple but is actually quite deep.
+The Long Dark has something going here that, on the surface, seems pretty simple but is actually quite deep.
 And when you consider this is an indie game with a team of 27 people (someday we won’t even give this ideal a second thought), it’s even more impressive.
 It’s a survival game that is challenging and realistic and something you may find yourself coming back to quite often.
 Even when you get eaten by that wolf.
 Again.

 A Satisfying Loop

 Eventually you’ll get pretty good at this balancing act and you’ll be able to survive longer.
-Until you stumble on some type of misfortune.
+Until you stumble on some other type of misfortune.
 Whether that’s a random encounter with a bear or getting lost in a snow storm or a number of other things.
 Then you’ll probably die again, only to start again and live a little longer.